AdobeDocs/certification.en/help/certifications/ac/ac-e-business.md

 * Determine how to utilize product types and their features to meet customer requirements
 * Interpret requirements and mock ups to determine if they can be met with native functionality
 * Demonstrate knowledge of the admin panel and the location of common features
-* Demonstrate the ability import/export Adobe [!DNL Commerce] entities
+* Demonstrate the ability to import/export Adobe [!DNL Commerce] entities
 * Understand how to natively configure cart and checkout
 * Evaluate the native available shipping methods in Adobe [!DNL Commerce] and how they apply to common use cases
-* Understanding the ways to create and publish stylized content using the Adobe [!DNL Commerce] CMS features including PageBuilder
+* Understanding the ways to create and publish stylized content using the Adobe [!DNL Commerce] CMS features including Page Builder
 * Using native tools to manage the order life cycle
 * Demonstrate the ability to configure the various gifting options (gift cards, gift wrapping, give messages)
 * Configuring and modifying transactional emails